 I applied the Box-Jenkins ARIMA model using R to several observations of the opening price of the cryptocurrency known as bitcoin.
 It turned out that the variability of the data was too sporadic and unpredictable, and ultimately I concluded that the GARCH model was most likely better because it accounts for the heteroskedasticity.
 While I did not fit that GARCH model I did fit a couple of ARIMA models and forecasted with them.

-Packages and Shiny Apps
+Packages and Apps

 • canectar: Draw elegant maps of California in the shape of a honeycomb